irSilviana/ea-johndeerepayment/README.md

 - **Account Details Input**: Allows customers to enter their John Deere account number and other details during checkout.

+- **Customization**: The admin can customize the default order status, and change the default labels, instructions, and descriptions.

 - **Validation**: Validates the account number input during checkout, registration and edit user account detail

 - **Email Instructions**: Adds instructions for the John Deere payment method to the order confirmation email.